-Sub-Grantee : New York State Department of Transportation
+Sub-Grantee: New York State Department of Transportation

-Activity : P-WSt-7700 -- Planning
+Activity: P-WSt-7700 -- Planning

 National Objective N/A Description LONG-TERM PLANNING - WEST STREET PLANNING Long-term planning provides funding to plan for public investments including a transportation plan that positions Lower Manhattan as the gateway to the region and the world, a plan that transforms public boulevards into grand public promenades, and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.
 The projects that will be funded in long-term planning must meet some or all of the following criteria: • Consistent with HUD eligibility criteria; • Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; • Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; • Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; and • Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the worldWest Street Planning New York State Department of Transportation (NYS DOT) is responsible for post-September 11th repair of Route 9A, also known as West Street in Manhattan, as well as the planning for future enhancements.
+West Street in Manhattan, as well as the planning for future enhancements.
 West Street is a multi-lane, 260-foot wide highway serving both regional and local traffic in Lower Manhattan.
 The street acts as the western boundary for the World Trade Center site.
 West Street's traffic conditions and width more than twice as wide as a typical Manhattan avenue make it a barrier for pedestrians by separating Battery Park City, the World Financial Center, and the Hudson River waterfront from the rest of Lower Manhattan.
-Significantly, West Street acts as a divide between the World Trade Center site, the emerging residential community south of Liberty Street, and the existing Battery Park City
+Significantly, West Street acts as a divide between the World Trade Center site, the emerging residenti

-along the length of the World Trade Center site is of special concern since it must provide an appropriately dignified and aesthetically graceful setting next to the future World Trade Center memorial.
-NYS DOT has considered numerous design concepts to consider all significant factors.
+numerous design concepts to consider all significant factors.
 Goals for the design of West Street include creating better east-west pedestrian connections, improving the pedestrian environment, easing surface congestion, and accommodating the need to create a quiet, respectful site for the memorial.
 NYS DOT's work on West Street to be funded in this Partial Action Plan includes necessary technical services related to the repair and restoration of essential transportation facilities and planning for future enhancements to West Street.
+The projected end date has been extended through March 31, 2006 to reflect any anticipated program and/or financial activity that may occur.

 Location Description West Street, south of Chambers Street, in Manhattan.

 Dates Start Date 08/06/2003

-Datts End Date 12/31/2005
+Dutes End Date 03/31/2006

 HUD Disaster Funds \$4,505,848.00

 Funds Other Funds Total \$0.00

 Total Funds \$4,505,848.00

 Funding Sources N/A

 Accomplishments/Beneficiaries N/A

-Sub-Grantee : New York State Department of Transportation; Port Authority of New York and New Jersey
+Sub-Grantee: New York State Department of Transportation; Port Authority of New York and New Jersey

-Activity : West-7746 -- Rehabilitation/reconstruction of a public improvement
+Activity: West-7746 -- Rehabilitation/reconstruction of a public improvement